 NOTIONS: Frostline also offered a wonderfully extensive collection of raw materials and "notions;" eg. every kind/color of nylon you could dream of, zippers, tubes of down, buckles, zippers, drawstring clamps, snaps and grommets--- you name it and you could buy it and get to work revamping those inadequate non-Frostline products.

-amateur designers went beyond cosmetic alterations and explored
+designers went beyond cosmetic alterations and explored new concepts

-new concepts of warmth, strength and design.
-I, for instance,
+of warmth, strength and design.
+I, for instance, still have and

-still have and use a pair of baffled down pants which incorporate
+use a pair of baffled down pants which incorporate a vapor barrier

-a vapor barrier and a sitting zone composed of less-compressible
+and a sitting zone composed of less-compressible polarguard....

-polarguard....
-Did I form a company of my own and sell ten thousand
+Did I form a company of my own and sell ten thousand of them and

-of them and patent the idea?
-No, but what fun I had, and others
+patent the idea?
+No, but what fun I had, and others actually did

-actually did go on to enter careers designing gear within the
+go on to enter careers designing gear within the growing outdoor

-growing outdoor products industry of the 70's and 80's; as an
+products industry of the 70's and 80's; as an example, Wayne Gregory

 Frostline spawned a generation or two of GEAR CREATORS, and this is one of the Company's big contributions to the Gear Revolution......
 Frostline also spawned a huge collection of assorted imitators.
 Some of these kit companies (eg. Altra, Camp 7's Calico Kits, and Holubar's Carikits) were neighbors right in the Boulder/Denver area, while others sprung up all over the U.S, most during Frostline's prime years (1970-1980)....... the list is long, and is found below....
 An interesting sidelight is the fact that one of the very earliest kit companies did not produce clothing at all-- it was a branch of Andy Drollinger's A16 pack company which produced a "Do it yourself, External Pack Frame Kit" in the early 1960s, mostly sold to BSA troops (Boy Scouts of America).

 FROSTLINE KITS was founded in 1966 by Mr. Dale Johnson, in Boulder, Colorado; however, both Dale and his wife Julie Johnson had been in the Boulder outdoor equipment scene for several years already, most prominently with GERRY MOUNTAINEERING.
 Mr. Johnson had learned the business after graduating college in Boulder and entering into an approximately 5 year long business relationship with the pioneering outdoor company "GERRY Mountaineering," and its innovative owner, Mr. Gerry Cunningham..
 Frostline's first real catalog was mailed in 1967, a simple affair with photos and text in light blue, sporting a tent and sleeping bag on the front cover.
-The Frostline kits were an immediate hit, and the Company constantly grew and expanded, adding both retail locations, and expanded manufacturing plants; thus, collectors find sew-on Frostline labels that show three different locations: the earliest "Boulder," the next "Broomfield" and the last "Denver."-- The various businessmen/founders of the equipment kit industry tried their best and some like Dale just happened to get out at the right time when the kit industry crashed in the early 80s.
+The Frostline kits were an immediate hit, and the Company constantly grew and expanded, adding both retail locations, and expanded manufacturing plants; thus, collectors find sew-on Frostline labels that show three different locations: the earliest "Boulder," the next "Broomfield" and the last "Denver."-- The businessmen of the equipment kit industry all tried their best and some like Dale just happened to get out at the right time.

 COMPANY PICNICS!
 Frostline as an employer was so loved by its employees, reports Founder Dale Johnson, that for years after the original company under Dale Johnson had dissolved, its former employees were still holding annual "Frostline" picnics!